OpenData4Sciece/pdf-ai-streamlit/readme.md

-# CSV AI Streamlit app
+# PDF AI Streamlit app

+This PDF AI makes any kinds of requests/prompts against a given PDF file.
+It also uses the [DiceBear Avatar icons](https://www.dicebear.com/styles/adventurer).

 ## Requirements